jimangel/jimangel.io/content/posts/2021-12-12-what-happens-upgrade-to-kubernetes-v1-24.md

 kube-system   kube-scheduler-ubu-servr                   1/1     Running   2          47m
 ```

-If currious, we can check that Docker is "off" with:
+If curious, we can check that Docker is "off" with:

 ```shell
 $ service docker status